moshabbir-dotcom/Portfolio-assessment-2/README.md

 * To be able to easily navigate the site and begin gameplay.
 * Have enough randomisation in the game to be able to remain entertaining.
 * Game will be catered on shape differences and not shape AND colour differences with the rationale being based on the academic research of Çiğdem Kudiaki & Aslı Aslan. (https://www.sciencedirect.com/science/article/pii/S0887617707001035)
-* User should have a way to be challenegd hence the stopwatch function.
+* User should have a way to be challenged hence the timer function with the ability to pause and restart the timer midgame.
 ## Site Owner Objectives-
 * To make a simple and intuative game that can be used to aid short term memory recall.
 * Must be familiar enough to play for people who may not be computer literate.